rbredtech/tracking-sampler/README.md

 # TV-Insight Tracking Sampler

 The tracking sampler can be used to only select devices within a specified percentile for tracking.
+After the tech cookie[^1] set by the sampler is validated, a random percentile is assigned to the device and persisted.

 ## How to add the tracking sampler